IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Just to give you an idea of how the theory has been put through the wringer, I’ll give you some recent numbers: experiments have Dirac’s number at 1.00115965221 (with an uncertainty of about 4 in the last digit); the theory puts it at 1.001 15965246 (with an uncertainty of about five times as much).
 To give you a feeling for the accuracy of these numbers, it comes out something like this: If you were to measure the distance from Los Angeles to New York to this accuracy, it would be exact to the thickness of a human hair.
 That’s how delicately quantum electrodynamics has, in the past fifty years, been checked—both theoretically and experimentally.”

+>“You see, one thing is, I can live with doubt, and uncertainty, and not knowing.
+I think it’s much more interesting to live, not knowing, than to have answers which might be wrong.”

 >“But so far, we have found nothing wrong with the theory of quantum electrodynamics.
 It is, therefore, I would say, the jewel of physics—our proudest possession.”

 >“If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
 I believe it is the atomic hypothesis (or atomic fact, or whatever you wish to call it) that all things are made of atoms...”